Legal aid in Germany

 Legal aid in Germany is "embedded in the court system and is seen as a part of this".
-Germany was the first country to provide free legal aid representation for the poor in 1919, and represents the archetype of the so-called judicare system.
+Germany was the first country to provide free legal aid representation for the poor in 1877, and represents the archetype of the so-called judicare system.

 Legal aid in civil and other non-criminal cases

 Legal aid can be provided in civil (which includes family law), administrative, labour, social welfare and even constitutional disputes before courts if a party is not in a position to pay court and counsel fees.
 Legal aid is provided by exemption from court costs and payment of counsel fees from the state budget upon decision by the court.
 The amount provided in legal aid cases paid to the lawyer is regulated in a statutory fee schedule, but considerably lower than counsel could normally claim according to the regular fee table from a client who is not entitled to legal aid.
-The German Code of Civil Procedure provided a subsection entitled "the right of the poor" (in German: Armenrecht) to which on 1 January 1980 was added the first German law of the public funding for the coverage of legal expenses related the access to the judicial protection and the conducting of the process.
+The German Code of Civil Procedure provided a subsection entitled "the right of the poor" (in German: Armenrecht), which in 1980 was comprehensibly reformed and renamed "legal aid" (in German: Prozesskostenhilfe).

 The granting of legal aid by the court requires that the applicant proves that (a) the claimant is economically not able to bear the costs of the procedures, (b) the lawsuit has a reasonable prospects of success, and (c) the cause of action is not frivolous.
 The application for legal aid is typically lodged together with the draft of the complaint with the bench of the competent court.
 This has the advantage that the legal aid applicant is provisionally relieved of the payment of the court costs while the bench not only reviews the applicant's economic status but also determines the merits of the case, i.e., as to whether the lawsuit appears to have reasonable prospect of success, based merely on the facts and arguments as presented in the draft complaint.
 Thus, a summary review of the cause of action is carried out by the court.
 Only if all conditions are met and legal aid thus granted will the court communicate the complaint to the other party and the judicial dispute thereby commences with the costs borne by the court.
 However, the litigant seeking legal aid can also lodge effectively the complaint together with auxiliary legal aid request but without making the pendency of the case dependent on the court granting legal aid; or the litigant requests legal aid support at a later stage but before completion of the case procedures.
 In the latter scenarios, if legal aid is rejected by the court the litigant, who sought legal aid, will bear the counsel and court fees if the lawsuit is unsuccessful (or will bear the costs partially if the suit is partially successful).
 Defence cases are treated equivalently.